Ireland trio left out of World Cup squad

 Graham Ford's squad was named as they suffered a 54-run loss to UAE in their second warm-up game against them.

-That result levelled the series at 1-1, with the final meeting taking place on Sunday.
+That result levelled the Twenty20 series at 1-1, with the final meeting taking place on Sunday.

-Debutant Akif Raja and leg-spinner Palaniapan Meiyappan shared seven wickets as UAE dominated Ireland in the second of three warm-up games.
+Debutant Akif Raja and leg-spinner Palaniapan Meiyappan shared seven wickets as UAE dominated.

 After Ireland had been set an imposing target of 164 to win, Raja ripped through the visitors' top order as Paul Stirling, Kevin O'Brien and Andrew Balbirnie all fell victim to the right-arm.